 Yes, we have been fighting for other backward community reservation for long.
 Our party will bring 27 per cent reservation for the OBCs.

-The BJP leadership has been raising issues like Ram temple or abrogation of Article 370 during the election campaign.
+The BJP leadership is raising issues like Ram temple or abrogation of article 370 during election campaign.
 What is your opinion on it?

-In the states, you cannot go to the public raising issues like Ram temple or Article 370.
-You should concentrate on your contribution to the states in the last five years, ranging from electricity to road to jobs creation.
+In the states, you cannot go to the public raising issues like Ram temple or article 370.
+You should concentrate on your contribution for the states in the last five years, ranging from electricity to road to jobs creation.

 I cannot comment on what Amit Shah has said.
 But we have not thought about it so far.
 Right now, our party cadre is concentrating on winning maximum number of seats.